 Following are some of the advantages of using Apache Gump, let us now take a look at each and every one of them:

 Buildbot is yet another open sourced Continuous Integration tool that provides automation on software integration, build and testing processes.
 Basically written in Python over the available twisted libraries.
-Buildbot provides support to various operating systems as like Windows, Linux, BSD and OSX.
+Buildbot provides support to various operating systems as like Windows, Linux, BSD, and OSX.
 Buildbot was also considered to be as a lightweight substitute to replace Mozilla’s Tinderbox project.
-It also provide Source Code Configuration Management (SCM) integrations with Git, SVN, CVS, Mercurial, Monotone and BitKeeper.
+It also provides Source Code Configuration Management (SCM) integrations with Git, SVN, CVS, Mercurial, Monotone, and BitKeeper.

 Following are some of the advantages of using Buildbot, let us now take a look at each and every one of them:

 Bamboo, yet another Continuous Integration tool that is developed by Atlassian is available in two flavors – Cloud Version and the Server Version.
 Atlassian’s Bamboo Cloud offering comes with a hosting service from Amazon’s EC2 account and for the Atlassian’s Bamboo Server offering comes with a self-hosting.
 Bamboo is one of the many offerings from Atlassian as like JIRA, Confluence, Crucible and BitBucket and provides a seamless integration with all of these tools without any single issue as such.
 Bamboo ties automated builds, tests, and releases all of them together as a single workflow.
 It also does provide deeper integration with other Continuous Integration or build tools as like Jenkins providing end to end visibility into an Organization’s implementation of software code and its relative quality.